 Browsing 40 - 50 results of 367 programs for subject - General Science

+Edited b-roll of establishing shots, exhibits, and visitors for press use of the new Exploratorium at Pier 15.
+Extended raw b-roll of establishing shots, exhibits, and visitors for press use of the new Exploratorium at Pier 15.
+In February 2013, Curiosity drilled into a rock called "John Klein" and then analyzed the sample material with its on-board scientific instruments.
+On March 12, NASA announced that the analyses show conditions on Mars were once favorable for life!
+Join us to learn more about this breakthrough discovery.
 This is two minutes of Exploratorium exhibit phenomena B-roll, shot in HD.
 Exhibit close-up footage includes Light Table, Icy Bodies, and Colored Shadows.
 What a great day!
 We were in the Mission and Bayview districts and on the Embarcadero for a free, preopening extravaganza that was part road show, part street festival, and all Exploratorium.
 On the Move featured a fleet of moving trucks equipped with museum exhibits and experiences accompanied by artworks, films, food, family activities, and live performances that culminated in a spectacular finale at Pier 15.